 Deadline: August 31

-2018 Science Fiction + Fantasy Short Film Festival (SFFSFF)
+The Museum of Pop Culture 2019 Science Fiction + Fantasy Short Film Festival (SFFSFF)

-From now through September 30, MoPOP, in partnership with the Seattle International Film Festival (SIFF), is encouraging original and creative science fiction and fantasy film submissions 15 minutes or shorter in length* for the festival.
+From now through October 15th, MoPOP, in partnership with the Seattle International Film Festival (SIFF), is encouraging original and creative science fiction and fantasy film submissions 15 minutes or shorter in length* for the festival.
 Submissions will be judged based on originality, quality, artistic merit, innovation, voice, style and narrative.